stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 but not even the fear of collapse could make us pause before reaching the normal outer realm of sun and sky.
-There was something vaguely appropriate about our departure from those buried epochs; for as we wound our panting way up the sixty-foot cylinder of primal masonry we glimpsed beside us a continuous procession of heroic sculptures in the dead race&rsquo;s early and undecayed technique&mdash;a farewell from the Old Ones, written fifty million years ago.
+There was something vaguely appropriate about our departure from those buried epochs; for as we wound our panting way up the sixty-foot cylinder of primal masonry we glimpsed beside us a continuous procession of heroic sculptures in the dead race's early and undecayed technique--a farewell from the Old Ones, written fifty million years ago.

   Finally scrambling out at the top, we found ourselves on a great mound of tumbled blocks; with the curved walls of higher stonework rising westward, and the brooding peaks of